 The Andromedans make me mad.
 They make me want to get to the next jump gate, board a flight and knock heads.

-Sester, who for me was a non person, annoying, frightening, and downright carries a label.”HANDLE WITH CARE” Just for a nanosecond, he was believable when he fell in love with Rena Dastrin, spring and dead winter affair.
+Sester, who for me was a non-person, annoying, frightening, and downright carries a label.”HANDLE WITH CARE” Just for a nanosecond, he was believable when he fell in love with Rena Dastrin, a spring and dead winter affair.

 Elizabeth is one of my favourite authors, I always read with awe her ability to make fiction so real as for you to think she was reporting a real event that just happened in the neighbourhood.
 I would like to congratulate her on this one.
 It is a vast improvement on the series.
 I do have some questions though.

 Interview with Elizabeth Lang for Angie’s Diary by Biola Olatunde

 First of all, thank you for your kind words.
 I’m glad you liked the story.

 The death of Venner seems tame considering his omnipotence in the Empire, is it to show the supremacy of the Andromedans?